divypandya/sparse-representation-edx/README.md

 ## Introduction

-Courses by edX, IsraelX, The Technion and Michael Elad:
+Courses by edX, IsraelX, The Technion - Israel Institute of Technology, and Michael Elad:

-- Sparse Representations in Image Processing: Fundamentals
+- Sparse Representations in Signal and Image Processing: Fundamentals
 - Sparse Representations in Image Processing: From Theory to Practice

 Learn the theory, tools and algorithms of sparse representations and their impact on signal and image processing.